MicrosoftDocs/CortanaSkillsKit/docs/skills/configure-connected-account.md

 keywords: cortana
 ---

+# Configure a connected account

+> [!IMPORTANT]
+> You can use any vendor's identity manager that manages resource for their services, as long as it
+> supports OAuth 2 code authentication flow.

-# Configure authentication for Microsoft's identity server
+## Configure authentication for Microsoft's identity server

 If your skill uses a Microsoft service that requires an OAuth access token to authenticate the user, use Cortana's Connected Service feature.
 With the Connected Accounts feature, you specify a few OAuth settings and then Cortana handles all the work to get the token.

-> [!NOTE]
-> You can use any vendor's identity manager that manages resource for their services, as long as they
-> support OAuth 2 code authentication flow.

 Before configuring your skill for a Connected Account, you need to update your bot's registration to specify the redirect URL.